-c.
-Re-enrollment Rate Calculations with Campus Reconfigurations If an existing school is approved by DC PCSB's Board to reconfigure its campuses, the PMF re-enrollment rate is calculated only at the LEA level during the first year after the campus reconfigures.
-For example, if an LEA approved by DC PCSB to reconfigure its one campus spanning PK through grade 8 into two campuses serving PK-grade 4 and grades 5-8, the re-enrollment rates for each campus during the subsequent year of reconfiguration will be the re-enrollment rate for the entire LEA, not each individual campus, and the re-enrollment rate will be the same for both campuses.
+- c.
+Re-enrollment Rate Calculations with Campus Reconfigurations - If an existing school is approved by DC PCSB's Board to reconfigure its-into two or more campuses, the PMF re-enrollment rate is calculated only at the LEA level based on a roster of students audited at the combined campus during the prior school year during the first year after the campus reconfigures.
+For example, if an LEA approved by DC PCSB to reconfigure its one campus spanning PK through grade 8 into two campuses serving PK-grade 4 and grades 5-8, the re-enrollment rates for each campus during the subsequent year of reconfiguration will be the re-enrollment rate for the entire LEA, not each individual campus-percentage of students from the grades PK-8 campus in the prior year who were audited at either the grades PK-4 or grades 5-8 campus during the current year, and the re-enrollment rate will be the same for both campuses.